Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/Software Preparation/NoMachine_Remote_Desktop_Setup.md

 > **IMPORTANT**

-Some robot computers **do not start the desktop without a monitor**.
+Some single-board computers **do not start the desktop without a monitor**.

 ### Fix